 Friedli and Stearn (2015) conducted a study into the UK governments’ attempts to weaponizing mindfulness, wellbeing, and wellness to modify behaviour to what the government thinks are work acceptable attitudes, personality, and beliefs.
 In short, the government is stating that unemployment is the result of personal failure and psychological deficit, rather than as a result of social and economic inequalities.
 The result of this is state-contracted and state surveillance of psychosocial interventions.

 This came to a head at a Streatham Jobcentre where a protest broke out against a pilot scheme that forced people claiming unemployment to attend mental health support (SWLondoner).
 The scheme meant there would be a mental health clinic in the Jobcentre itself, with fears that it’ll be linked to the governments already callous sanction regime.
 For some reason, rather than giving more funding to the NHS mental health services, they would rather install mental health clinics in Jobcentres which raises a lot of questions around confidentiality.
 Fortunately, due to public outcry, the scheme and the policy behind it was scrapped.

 Have you experienced your government trying to weaponize mindfulness and wellbeing for reasons that aren’t in your best interests?
 If so, let us know in the comments section below.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with workplace wellbeing initiatives and weaponizing mindfulness in the comments section below as well.
 Don’t forget to bookmark my site and if you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.